Reclaiming my home on the Internet

 For these platforms I’m FLGLchicago in most places.

 There’s no hiding from this: I do so much running and talk about running so much and post so much about running because I live with a runner and hang out with runners and on and on about running and running and running…I need a separate container to hold it all just like I have a special room to hold all my running stuff.

 And that’s my next project.
 A container not only for me, but a platform for the global running community.
 Will take me a while to build it out, but in the meantime, there’s some basic stuff here as a placeholder, and running friends can find me in all the usual places, especially Instagram, Strava, and Athlinks.
 And of course at Logan Square on Thursday nights, and the Lakefront Trail on in-season Saturday mornings, and at various start lines around the city and the country all through the year.
 Keep your eye on this space for when the vision of RunO2 becomes a reality.

 There’s some background and color on my career on the Professional page, and LinkedIn of course provides a skeleton timeline and a network through which colleagues past and present can reach out.
 I don’t post much at all there, as I am a consultant late in my career and prefer to share knowledge specifically to help my firm and its clients.
 For the same reason my professional Twitter account also is rarely used, and mostly for checking up on news.

 This Train Studios is a construct I’m holding in reserve for project work, and will become active when I ease towards retirement.
-For now the site is a single static placeholder page that I’ll light up when the time is right.
+For now the site is a placeholder that I’ll light up if there’s a reason.